greenfork/nimraylib_now/MIGRATION.md

-# Migration guide
+# Changelog

-This guide documents migration between different versions of NimraylibNow! and and if necessary simultaneously different versions of Raylib library.
+This guide documents changes between different versions of NimraylibNow! and and if necessary simultaneously different versions of Raylib library.

 There are not a lot of possibilities to use proper deprecation warnings